-Pruning your newly planted tree at the right time and in the right way can make the difference between having a tree which is badly mis-shaped with stunted growth or having a tree that stands tall and proud and is a pleasure to see and own.
+Pruning your newly planted tree at the right time and in the right way can make the difference between having a tree which is badly misshapen with stunted growth or having a tree that stands tall and proud and is a pleasure to see and own.
+If you have a tree in your parkway that requires trimming, please call the Department of Public Works at (847) 705-5200 to initiate a service request.

 HOW AND WHEN TO PRUNE

-All branches should be left intact the first year after planting.
-Why?
-A newly planted tree needs as much leaf surface as it can get to aid in food manufacture while the tree is adjusting to its new home.
+All branches should be left intact for the first year after planting.
+A newly planted tree needs as much leaf surface as possible to aid in food manufacture while the tree is adjusting to its new home.
 The only time branches should be pruned during the first year after the tree has been transplanted is if the branch is broken or has been damaged by insects.

 3-4 Years after Planting